 The 16th century religious movement in Europe which was marked by the rejection or modification of various doctrines and practices of the Roman Catholic Church and the establishment of the Protestant form of Christianity.

 REFORMS — Struggles For

-The struggle for reforms, and the participation by revolutionaries in mass struggles for reforms, is not the same thing as reformism!
-(See the next entry.)
+The struggle for reforms, and the participation by revolutionaries in mass struggles for reforms, are not the same thing as reformism!
+(See the entry on REFORMISM below.)

 “Revolutionary Social-Democracy [revolutionary Communism] has always included the struggle for reforms as part of its activities.
 But it utilizes ‘economic’ agitation for the purpose of presenting to the government, not only demands for all sorts of measures, but also (and primarily) the demand that it cease to be an autocratic government.
 Moreover, it considers it its duty to present this demand to the government on the basis, not of the economic struggle alone, but of all manifestations in general of public and political life.
 In a word, it subordinates the struggle for reforms, as the part to the whole, to the revolutionary struggle for freedom and for socialism.” —Lenin, “What Is To Be Done?”
 (1902), LCW 5:405-406.

 REFORMS — Those which are Impossible under Capitalism